Please Find Below Answers to Some Frequently Asked Questions Regarding the COVID-19 (Coronavirus) and the Mariposa Community

 A: The Mariposa playground is currently closed by the city of Rio Rancho.
 Residents visiting the park are encouraged to take preemptive measures such as hand washing and hand sanitizing during and after visiting these amenities.
 If you or your children are showing symptoms of an illness, we ask that you please refrain from using the park.
 Residents utilizing these amenities are asked to wipe down equipment thoroughly with disinfecting wipes before and after use and are using them at their own risk.
 Health experts also are urging people to practice “social distancing,” which is the idea of maintaining a roughly 6-foot distance between other people.

 A: You may meet in an association common area or community parks outside of the Mariposa Community Center on a first-come, first-serve basis.
 Social distancing is encouraged, and the White House is discouraging gathering in groups of 10 or more.
-At this time, the Association is not accepting reservations in the common area and will not provide any set up, or other accommodations.
+At this time, the Association is not accepting reservations in our common area and will not provide any set up, or other accommodations.

 10. Q: Will the Association be scheduling any lifestyle events in the future?
 What about the events that are already on the calendar.